DuncanMays/axon-ECRG/README.md

 ## Services

-Axon allows developers to expose instances of classes, not just functions, to remote access.
+With axon you can expose instances of classes, not just functions, to remote access.
 Use register_ServiceNode to serve object instances:

 ```
 from axon import worker